 Article Translations: (Spanish)

-Whether you're becoming a mom for the first time or the fourth, the days and weeks immediately following your baby's birth can be as overwhelming as they are joyful and exciting.
+Whether you're becoming a mom for the first time or the fourth, the days and weeks after your baby's birth can be as overwhelming as they are joyful and exciting.

-Many women experience major mood shifts after childbirth, ranging from brief, mild baby blues to the longer-lasting, deeper clinical depression known as postpartum depression.
+Many women have feelings of sadness after childbirth, ranging from brief, mild baby blues to the longer-lasting, deeper depression known as postpartum depression.

-With the proper support and treatment, mothers who are experiencing any degree of postpartum depression can go on to be healthy, happy parents.
+With support and treatment, new mothers with depression can go on to be healthy, happy parents.

-Up to 80% of women experience something called the baby blues, feelings of sadness and emotional surges that begin in the first days after childbirth.
+Most new moms have something called the baby blues, feelings of sadness and worry that begin in the first days after childbirth.
 With the baby blues, a woman might feel happy one minute and tearful or overwhelmed the next.
 She might feel sad, blue, irritable, discouraged, unhappy, tired, or moody.
-Baby blues usually last only a few days — but can linger as long as a week or two.
+Baby blues usually last only a few days or a week or two.

 Why It Happens

-These emotional surges are believed to be a natural effect of the hormone shifts that occur with pregnancy and childbirth.
+These mood changes are believed to be a natural effect of the hormone shifts that happen with pregnancy and childbirth.
 Levels of estrogen and progesterone that increased during pregnancy drop suddenly after delivery, and this can affect mood.
-These female hormones return to their pre-pregnancy levels within a week or so.
-As hormone levels normalize, baby blues usually resolve on their own without medical treatment.
+These hormones return to their pre-pregnancy levels within a week or so.
+As they do, baby blues usually gets better without medical treatment.

 What to Do

-Getting proper rest, nutrition, and support are quite important — since being exhausted or sleep deprived or feeling stressed can reinforce and fuel feelings of sadness and depression.
+Rest, nutrition, and support are quite important because being exhausted, sleep deprived, or feeling stressed can make feelings of sadness and depression worse.

 Get plenty of rest and eat nutritious foods.
 Talking to people close to you, or to other new mothers, can help you feel supported and remind you that you're not alone.
 You don't have to stifle the tears if you feel the need to cry a bit — but try not to dwell on sad thoughts.
 Let the baby blues run their course and pass.